aws-solutions-library-samples/guidance-for-ai-assistants-with-amazon-q-business/README.md

 ![Architecture Diagram](./assets/archdiagram.png)

 ### Cost
+**Example Breakdown for Amazon Q Business**
-You are an enterprise company with 5,000 employees looking to deploy Amazon Q Business.
+You are an enterprise company with **5,000** employees looking to deploy Amazon Q Business.
 You decide to purchase Amazon Q Business Lite for 4,500 users and Amazon Q Business Pro for 500 users.
 You have 1 million enterprise documents across sources like SharePoint, Confluence, and ServiceNow that need indexing with an Enterprise Index.
 Your monthly charges will be as follows:
 Enterprise Index for 1M documents will need 50 index units of 20K capacity each (assuming that the extracted text size of 1M documents is less than 200 MB * 50 units = 10 GB) :
 * $0.264 per hour * 50 units * 24 hours * 30 days = $9,504
 User subscriptions: